 Step 5: Add fresh water to the pot plus 1/2 teaspoon Himalayan salt.
 Bring to a simmer.
 Place the sunflower buds in the pot again.
-Simmer for 3 mintues or until tender.
+Simmer for 3 minutes or until tender.
 Remove from the heat.
 Drain.
 Allow the sunflower buds to cool until they can be handled.

-Step 6: Using a pairing knife remove the green bracts from the sunflower buds and some of the outer layer of the green on the stem.
+Step 6: Using a paring knife remove the green bracts from the sunflower buds and some of the outer layer of the green on the stem.
 If there are any petals formed in the bud, remove these ray florets as well.
 Set aside.
 Repeat with remaining sunflowers.